Brigg-commit/alx-low_level_programming/0x09-static_libraries/README.md

 <li> char *_strstr(char *haystack, char *needle); </li>
 </ul>
 </br>
-<a href = ""> main.h</a>: Header file containing the prototypes of all functions included in libholberton.a.</br>
+<a href = "main.h"> main.h </a>: Header file containing the prototypes of all functions included in libholberton.a.</br>
 <ol>
 <li><strong>Without libraries what have we?
 We have no past and no future</strong></li>
 </ol>
 <br/>
-<a href = ""> create_static_lib.sh </a>: Bash script that creates a static library called liball.a from all the .c files in the current directory.
+<a href = "create_static_lib.sh"> create_static_lib.sh </a>: Bash script that creates a static library called liball.a from all the .c files in the current directory.